JHXStudioriginal/CVX/LICENSING.md

 ## Licensing

-This project is licensed under the Elasna Ownership License v1.0.
+This project is licensed under the Elasna Open Source License v2.0.

 It includes [linenoise](https://github.com/antirez/linenoise), which is licensed under the BSD 2-Clause License.